 In addition to its prowess at making pork chops juicy, the air fryer offers a further benefit: it is FAST.

-How Long to Cook Pork Chops in An Air Fryer
+How Long Should You Cook Pork Chops in An Air Fryer?

-- Thick-cut bone-in pork chops cook for 9 to 11 minutes in the air fryer.
-Flip them halfway through.
+- Thick-cut bone-in pork chops cook for 9 to 11 minutes in the air fryer at 375 degrees F. Flip them halfway through.

 - The total cooking time will vary based on your air fryer model and the exact thickness of your chops.
 I tested this recipe in this Ninja air fryer with pork chops that were 1 ½ inches thick.